L-U-C-K-Y/Reduce-PowerPoint-File-Size/README.md

 A .pdf file exported from PowerPoint can be quite big, when using the highest settings.

-Personally, I use the medium export option.
+To reduce the file size further, the medium export option can be selected.

 The option can be find the "General" PowerPoint settings.